The Art of Code generation with Cline (Claude + OpenAI)

 Example Prompt:

-Help Claude-Dev learn from his mistakes and improve over time by instructing him to create "Lessons Learned" documents when problems occur.
+Help Claude-Dev learn from its mistakes and improve over time by instructing it to create "Lessons Learned" documents when problems occur.

 Example Prompt: